 David talks about those days more comfortably today – Dawson is back home doing well — and focuses on something else he heard in those early days that stayed with him:

-No family ever receives a bill from St. Jude for treatment, travel, housing or food - because all a family should worry about is helping their child live.
+No family ever receives a bill from St. Jude for treatment, travel, housing or food — so they can focus on helping their child live.

 “I have on my desk at home a bill for the Air Med trip from Baton Rouge to Memphis that afternoon.
 It was $15,000 to bring Dawson to St. Jude.
 That was just to get him started.
 I don’t have $15,000.
 My guess is most of you probably don’t have it and if you did you wouldn’t want to really use it for an airplane ride – unless it was to save your child and then you’d do anything you had to do.
 We just turned that bill over to St. Jude and they took care of it.”